Dimensions at a glance:

 Double Duty Nesting Box

 Conventional chicken wisdom has it that one nest box is required for every four to five hens.
 The Cottage Coop's nest box is extra large at 17.5" long x 10.5" wide by 10" high, so in reality two hens can nest at the same time.
 You might think your hens would like the privacy of their own "stall"... but no. We often catch the rascals in our own coop laying eggs right on top of one another.
 There's an easy egg collection door right outside the nest box, too.
+Best of all, if you plan to use this coop for rabbits, they'll love the security of the nest, too!

 Free-rangers take note: the Cottage Coop's nest box is fully removable, has a roof, and can be placed outside the coop!
 Going this route both increases the available interior space, and gives your birds a go-to place to lay outdoors.
 (Hunting for eggs loses its charm when you're doing it 365 days a year...)